pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 preceding this event.
 This corresponds to the first message shown in the output.

 A task continues processing events for a particular `sensorId` until if finds an `eventValue > 0`.
-As this application wants to bookmark slices of a stream for which a sensor's events are `< 0`, it realizes that the slice should complete.
+As this application wants to bookmark slices of a `Stream` for which a sensor's events are `< 0`, it realizes that the slice should complete.
 This corresponds to the second message shown in the output.

-However, there is no guarantee that in the case of finding the first `eventValue > 0` we can get the very precise point in the Pravega stream by calling `readergroup.getStreamCuts()` in order to form a slice containing all the events of interest.
+However, there is no guarantee that in the case of finding the first `eventValue > 0` we can get the very precise point in the Pravega `Stream` by calling `readergroup.getStreamCuts()` in order to form a slice containing all the events of interest.
 This is because the `StreamCut`s in a `ReaderGroup` are updated under certain situations, but not on every event read.
 In the case of a Flink application, one of the situations that trigger the update of a `ReaderGroup` `StreamCut`s are the execution of automatic checkpoints (which are associated with Pravega `Checkpoint`s).
 For this